57x8O/NitroSniperGUI/configfiles/Readme.md

 # Config Files

-## Download the following Config Files to the following directorys
+## Download the following Config Files to the following directories

 rns-config.json > The Folder where you extracted Nitro Sniper GUI token.json > The Folder where you extracted Nitro Sniper GUI